alex/bagel/docs/features/packaging.rst

 Packaging and Build System
 ==========================

-Running a Bagel program is easy:
+Running a Bagel program is a single command:

 .. code-block:: console

     $ bagel run hello.bagel
     Hello World

-Building an executable is also easy:
+Building an executable is also a single command:

 .. code-block:: console